baltuni/Calcium-Correlation-Tool/README.md

 - **Tracking cell movement and morphological changes**.
 - **Measuring fluorescence intensity variations over time**.
 - **Detecting correlations and constructing interaction networks between cells.**.

 ---

+## 🎓 Acknowledgments

+This project was created as part of my **Master’s thesis** at **KTH Royal Institute of Technology**, focusing on *calcium signaling dynamics in migrating epithelial cells*.
+Special thanks to my supervisors and colleagues for their support and guidance throughout the project.

+---